-3.2 Installing the Logic Module
+3.2 Installing the Line Card

-Make sure the power tray is installed (see Section 9.4.2) before installing any logic modules.
+Make sure a power tray is installed (see Section 9.4.2) before installing any line cards.
 The power cord provides the ground required for ESD protection.

 Line cards can be placed in slots 1 through 4, but the first line card should be placed in slot 1.
 All additional cards should be placed above it.